carlapilgram23/ENDIREH-invisible-violence-/README.md

   - [ENDIREH 2021 (INEGI)](https://www.inegi.org.mx/programas/endireh/2021/)

 - **Methods:**
-  - Data cleaning and harmonization of selected emotional violence variables
+  - Data cleaning and harmonization of selected emotional violence and sociodemographic variables
   - Descriptive statistics and cross-tabulations
+  - Difference in Difference (DiD)
   - Logistic regression to identify sociodemographic and digital access predictors of recognition
   - Comparison between 2016 and 2021